Barbara McInnis House: Boston Health Care for the Homeless

 Services:

 The Network provides a variety of services for members of the lesbian, gay, bisexual, and transgender (LGBT) community experiencing partner abuse.
 The organization also provides assistance and referrals to LGBT community members.
-The web site is in English and Spanish, is kept up-to-date, and has information helpful to the LGBT community.
+The web site is available in English and Spanish.

 Service hours: